codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 Loading Helpers
 ***************

-.. note:: The URL helper is always loaded so you do not need to load it yourself.
+.. note:: The :doc:`../helpers/url_helper` is always loaded so you do not need to load it yourself.

 Loading a Helper
 ================